-Star Wars: Squadrons, the new space combat game set in the iconic franchise, is coming to PSVR and PC VR headsets on October 2nd (with HOTAS support).
-But, on PC, publisher EA says the game is ‘Oculus recommended’.
+Star Wars: Squadrons, the new space combat game set in the iconic franchise, is coming to PSVR and PC VR headsets on October 2nd (with HOTAS support on PC).
+Also, publisher EA says the game is ‘Oculus recommended’ on PC.

 The note is made on the Q&A page for the game, which was announced yesterday.
 “VR support requires a virtual reality headset, which is not provided with the game,” a bullet point states.
 “PSVR or Oculus recommended.”